 Always make sure you ask.
 On our 30 hour journey from Laos to Vietnam, it was a must.

-The amount of times my bus has been due in at 7/8am in the morning and gets in at 3/4am is ridiculous.
+Overnight bus travel is always unpredictable.
+The amount of times my overnight bus has been due in at 7/8am in the morning and gets in at 3/4am is ridiculous.
 It’s great getting in early of course, but it means jumped up taxi rates due to it being in the middle of the night and a hotel won’t always be open to leave your stuff.

-This happened on my first night bus into Bagan and we were stuck outside our hotel for a few hours before the owner woke up!
+This happened on my first overnight bus into Bagan and we were stuck outside our hotel for a few hours before the owner woke up.
 He kindly let us check in early and even have breakfast but this isn’t always the reality in hostels.
 Check in time is usually 2pm!

-So, be prepared to strive early or late.
+So, be prepared for your overnight bus to arrive early or late.
 Best not to arrange any close connecting buses or trains to be safe.

 Seems obvious but you’ll need stuff to keep busy!
 Charge your iPod, iPad, bring your book and night light, think of games to play with travellers.
 It helps to keep busy if you can’t sleep.
 It’s all part of the journey.